srinivasdasari2023/srinivasdasari2023/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Srinivas Dasari
 =======================================================================================================================================

-AI & Data scientist and Business consultant
+GANAI & Data scientist and Business consultant
 --------------------------------------

 I am an accomplished data scientist skilled in optimizing telecom and supply chain and Retails operations.
 My expertise in Cloud  and Generative AI enhances data management, content generation, and decision-making.
 I aim to apply these skills to drive efficiency and innovation in both domains.